abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 ### This step generates the compiled firmware executable:
     - spi_master.elf
 - The .elf file contains the machine instructions that will run on the simulated processor.
+### This spi_master.elf cannot seen in lists because the Makefile deletes it automatically at the end of the run.

+## Step 2 — ELF to HEX Conversion

+### The compiled ELF file is converted into a memory initialization file.
+### The .hex file is used to load the firmware into the simulated memory during the simulation process.

+## Step 3 — Verilog Compilation
+### The RTL design files and the verification testbench are compiled using the Icarus Verilog simulator.

+### This step compiles all Verilog source files and generates the simulation executable:

+    spi_master.vvp
+### Makefile automatically deletes intermediate files after simulation, including:

+	spi_master.elf
+    spi_master.vvp

+## Step 4 — Simulation Execution

+### The compiled simulation is executed using the Verilog runtime simulator:

+    vvp spi_master.vvp

+## During this stage:

+- •	The firmware (spi_master.hex) is loaded into memory.
+- •	The testbench starts the simulation.
+- •	The processor executes the firmware instructions.
+- •	Hardware signals are simulated cycle-by-cycle.

+### A waveform file is also generated:

+	RTL-spi_master.vcd

+## Step 5 — PASS / FAIL Detection

+### The testbench monitors specific debug registers and conditions to determine whether the test passed or failed.

+### PASS output Example:

+    Monitor: Test SPI Master (RTL) Passed

+### FAIL output Example:

+    Monitor: Timeout, Test SPI Master (RTL) Failed

+## Verification Flow Summary (SPI Master Standalone Test)

+### The standalone verification flow is controlled by a Makefile-based build system.
+### When the make command is executed, several steps are performed sequentially to compile firmware, prepare the simulation environment, run the simulator, and determine the verification result.

+## Overall Verification Flow

+### The complete verification flow can be summarized as:

+    make
+      ↓
+    Firmware Compilation (spi_master.c → spi_master.elf)         [Temporary File]
+      ↓
+    ELF to HEX Conversion (spi_master.elf → spi_master.hex)      [Permanent File]
+      ↓
+    Verilog Compilation (iverilog → spi_master.vvp)              [Temporary File] ↓
+    Simulation Execution (vvp spi_master.vvp)
+      ↓
+    Waveform Generation (RTL-spi_master.vcd)                     [Permanent File]
+      ↓
+    Disassembly Generation (spi_master.lst)                      [Permanent File]
+      ↓
+    Cleanup of Temporary Files (spi_master.elf, spi_master.vvp removed)